PRG14112000/MemeShareApp/README.md

 ## MemeGenerateAndShare

-It generates memes and you can share the link with your friends.
+An Android app which generates meme each time you press the "Next Button" in the app and can also shared with friends by clicking the "Share Button" .